-The Warorot Market in Chiang Mai is also known as Kad Luang, which translates as “big market”.
+The Warorot Market (ตลาดวโรรส) in Chiang Mai is also known as Kad Luang (กาดหลวง), which translates as “big market.”
 It is the most popular market in the city.
-It is a huge complex where you can spend a couple of hours and where a great variety of goods are for sale.
+It is a vast complex where you can easily spend a couple of hours, and many goods are for sale.
 The Warorot Market is the most picturesque market in Chiang Mai and a must-visit place for tourists.
-It is by far our favorite market.
-The area around the Warorot Market is Chiang Mai’s Chinatown.
+The market is also the center of Chiang Mai’s Chinatown.
 During the Chinese New Year, the Warorot Market is the place to be.

-Many people know this market complex as the Warorot Market but this market is only one of three markets in this complex.
-The other two are the Ton Lam Yai and the Nawarat markets.
+Many people know this market complex as the Warorot Market, but the Warorot market is only one of three markets in this complex.
+The other two are the Ton Lam Yai and the Nawarat Markets.
 This complex is still the vibrant, beating heart of Chiang Mai.
-Even in the era of air-conditioned shopping malls I much prefer to roam around on the Warorot Market.
+Even in the era of air-conditioned shopping malls, I prefer to roam around the Warorot Market.

 Riverine trade and the Ton Lam Yai Market

 Luang Yonakan Phichit also funded the construction of a row of houses for his workers on the Ping River bank.
 Merchants came to this community to sell their goods, which became a small market.
 This market became the Ton Lamyai Market, which thus predates the Warorot Market.
 In those days the river was the main route of transportation of goods and people coming from Bangkok.
 Not until January 1922 did the construction of the railway from Bangkok reached Chiang Mai.
 Scorpion boats coming from Bangkok moored at two piers, one in front of the current American consulate and one opposite the samlor parking space.
 This is the location of the Ton Lam Yai Market: